ajavamind/Multi-NX-Camera-Control/README.md

 ## How to setup and configure the cameras and application

+1. For each camera copy the autoexec.sh and inetd.conf files from the sdcard folder in this repository to the base folder of the camera memory card.
+Important - do this after Formatting your memory card.

-1. On each camera perform the following HOME setup:
+2. On each camera perform the following HOME setup:

 	> Expert - Manual

-2. On each camera perform the following MENU setup:
+3. On each camera perform the following MENU setup:

 	> AutoShare off
 	>
-	> Photo Size 2M for quick downloads, otherwise 20M when not saving RAW
+	> Photo Size 2M recommended for quick downloads, otherwise 20M when not saving RAW
 	>
 	> RAW + Normal (note RAW saves at highest photo size 20M)
 	>